 Every season, natural disasters decimate youth programs worldwide.
 And although careful preparation and routine practice saves lives, many directors don’t know where to start.
 Using actual disaster footage and expert advice from a Red Cross CEO, this detailed module explains the fundamental components of program readiness, parent communication, evacuation and shelter-in-place planning.

-Safe Touch & Safe Talk
+Safe Touch & Safe Talk, Part I

-Protecting Your Campers and Yourself
+Protecting Young Participants and Yourself

 One essential component at any high-quality day or overnight camp is the physical and emotional safety of the campers and staff.
 Although every camp has slightly different guidelines, this frank module demonstrates the essentials of what's forbidden and what's permitted.
 Adhering to these safe touch and safe talk rules helps protect your campers and you.